shinnn/set-location-hash.js/README.md

 Type: `Boolean` Default: `false`

-By default, this function doesn't push a new history if the old URL and the new URL have the same value.
+By default, this function doesn't push a new history when the old URL is the same as new one.
 If you set this option `true`, it will push a new history in any case.

 ```javascript
 // On http://yoursite.com/#foo